canonical/vanilla-framework/templates/docs/patterns/chip.md

 </a></div>

 The Vanilla docs use colour coded chips to highlight recent changes in component status.
 You can see them in the side navigation.

+### Chip with dismiss

+Chips have the option to be dismissed.
+Include the `p-chip__dismiss` button wrapping a close icon.

+<div class="embedded-example"><a href="/docs/examples/patterns/chip/with-dismiss" class="js-example">
+View example of the dismiss chip pattern
+</a></div>

+### Interactive

+Chips can be implemented as `button` elements to make them clickable and selectable.
+You can mark chip as selected by adding `aria-pressed="true"` attribute to the chip element.

+<div class="embedded-example"><a href="/docs/examples/patterns/chip/interactive" class="js-example">
+View example of the interactive chip pattern
+</a></div>

 ### Dense chips